Undergraduate Course: Biophysical Chemistry Level 10 (CHEM10014)

 On completion of this course, the student will be able to:

-- Demonstrate knowledge and understanding of the fundamental principles underlying the interplay between various physical phenomena and the physical properties of biomolecules, along with an awareness of the limitations of current understanding.
+- Demonstrate knowledge and understanding of the fundamental principles underlying the interplay between various physical phenomena and the physical properties of biomolecules.

-- Apply this knowledge and understanding to achieve a critical and nuanced appreciation of how the information needed to determine macromolecular structures and properties is acquired, processed, synthesised and assembled.
+- Apply this knowledge and understanding to achieve an appreciation of how the information needed to determine macromolecular structures and properties is acquired, processed, synthesised and assembled.

-- Review the theory and practices of a range of biophysical techniques and demonstrate an ability to assess the robustness of the hypothetical models and mechanisms that are inferred from the data they generate, exercising an informed and critical judgement of the available data.
+- Review the theory and practices of a range of biophysical techniques and demonstrate an ability to assess the robustness of the hypothetical models and mechanisms that are inferred from the data they generate.

-- In workshops and small-group work collaborate in self-learning exercises and share findings and informed judgements on the orthogonality of biophysical methods with peers.
+- In workshops and small-group work collaborate with peers in self-learning exercises and share findings on protein folding predictions and the orthogonality of biophysical methods with the rest of the class.

 |Graduate Attributes and Skills